sigmaai/self-driving-golf-cart/README.md

 Welcome!
 This is an open source self-driving development platform aimed for rapid prototyping, deep learning and robotics research.
 The system currently runs on a modified electric golf cart, but the code could work on a real car as well.
 Here are our goals:

 ### Goals:
-1. Research and develop a deep learning driven self-driving car.
+1. Research and develop a deep learning-driven self-driving car.
 2. The vehicle should be able to navigate from point A to point B autonomously within a geofenced area.

 #### Here are the modules in this project.

-1. Autonmous steering (Behavioral cloning)
+1. Autonomous steering (Behavioral cloning)
 2. Semantic segmentation
 3. Driver by wire system (DBW)
 4. Object detection 🚙